-In Figs. 1-1 and 1-2, the B0 collider area is shown with the detector in the beam region.
+In Figs. 49 and 50, the BO collider area is shown with the detector in the beam region.
 Elevations above sea level are given in feet.
-Eighty ft of Main-Ring tunnel will be cut away to construct the enlarged collision room with a floor 40 ft below grade level.
-The various elevation steps are designed to give access to the detector and minimize the floor area required at $706\frac{1}{2}$ feet.
-In the assembly area, shown in Figs. 1-1 and 1-2, a 20-ton overhead crane is available for lifting parts to trucks, which enter just below grade level.
+Eighty feet of Main-Ring tunnel will be cut away to construct the enlarged collision room with a floor 40 ft below grade level.
+The various elevation steps are designed to give access to the detector and minimize the floor area required at 706.5 feet.
+In the assembly area, shown in Figs. 49 and 50, a 20-ton overhead crane is available for lifting parts to trucks, which enter just below grade level.
 The solenoid can be removed from the detector in the assembly area.
-The electronics trailer, shield, cables, and detector all move in and out of the beam as a unit.
-The D0 area is similar in design, with a somewhat smaller assembly area and room in the collision region for the fixed-target extraction apparatus.
+The electronics trailer, shield, cables, and detector all move in and out of the beam as a The DO area is similar in design, with a somewhat smaller unit. assembly area and room in the collision region for the fixedtarget extraction apparatus.
+The DO area is shown in plan view in Fig. 51.